-In some instances once the Grant has been approved and work has begun, the full extent of the conservation and maintenance work is greater than anticipated.
-In such cases a further scope of work should be agreed and a revised Grant application submitted for consideration.
+In some instances once the grant has been approved and work has begun, the full extent of the conservation, maintenance or Building Code compliance work is greater than anticipated.
+In such cases a further scope of work should be agreed and a revised grant application submitted for consideration.